-(a) The Association shall have the power, and hereby binds and obligates itself, to indemnify any officer, or former officer, of the Association for all expenses (including reasonable attorneys' fees) and court costs, judgments, liabilities, fines, and amounts paid in settlement in connection with or resulting from any claim, action, suit or proceeding asserted or threatened against him/her, by any civil, criminal, administrative or investigative action, threatened, pending, or completed, in any court, administrative agency or otherwise by reason of being or having been, such Director or Officer, except in relation to matters as to which he/she shall have been guilty of negligence or misconduct in respect of the matter in which indemnification is sought.
+(a) The Association shall indemnify and hold harmless every director and officer, and such person’s heirs, executors and administrators, for all expenses (including reasonable attorneys' fees) and court costs, judgments, liabilities, fines, and amounts paid in settlement in connection with or resulting from any claim, action, suit or proceeding asserted or threatened against him/her, by any civil, criminal, administrative or investigative action, threatened, pending, or completed, in any court, administrative agency or otherwise by reason of being or having been a director or officer, except in relation to matters as to which a director or officer is finally adjudged in such claim, action, suit or proceeding as being guilty of negligence or misconduct, including but not limited to willful or fraudulent conduct detrimental to the best interests of the Association, in respect of the matter in which indemnification is sought.

 (c) Any indemnification in accordance with the foregoing (unless ordered by a court) shall be made by the Association upon a determination that indemnification of the Director or Officer is proper in the circumstances because he/she shall not have been guilty of negligence or misconduct in respect of the matter in which indemnity is sought; and such determination shall be made (1) by the Board of Directors by a majority vote of a quorum consisting of the Directors who are not parties to such a claim, action, suit or proceeding, or (2) if such a quorum is not obtainable, or even if obtainable and a quorum of disinterested Directors so directs, by independent legal counsel in a written opinion.

-(d) The indemnification provided by the Article shall not be deemed exclusive by any rights to which those seeking indemnification may be entitled under any Bylaw, agreement, vote of directors, principle of law or otherwise and shall inure to the benefit of heirs, executors, administrators and devisees of such person.
+(d) The indemnification provided by the Article shall not been titled exclusive of any other rights to which those seeking indemnification may be entitled under any Bylaw, agreement, vote of directors, principle of law or otherwise and shall inure to the benefit of heirs, executors, administrators and devisees of such person.

 ARTICLE XIV.
 AMENDMENTS TO BYLAWS